Skip to main content

 1. Time to First Token (TTFT)

-Time to First Token is a key metric that directly impacts user experience.
-It reflects the computational performance of the prompt processing (prefill) stage.
+Time to First Token directly impacts user experience.
+It reflects the compute performance of the prompt processing (prefill) stage.

 Llama 4 Scout